j-mnr/gophergo.dev/content/basics/09-slice.md

 	fmt.Println("slice:", slice)
 }

-// SliceCopy shows how to copy one slice into another slice using the builtin
+// Copy shows how to copy one slice into another slice using the builtin
 // `copy` function.
-func SliceCopy() {
+func Copy() {
 	// src is short for source
 	srcSlice := make([]int, 10)
 	fmt.Println("empty srcSlice:", srcSlice)